 Limit the hours to eat.
 Embracing simple constraints can have long term impacts.
 I limit how late I can consume any calories.
 I treat it as a rule, no matter how hungry or tempted I am to eat later.

 Eat out less.
 How much I consume is more predictable when I prepare my own food.
-Eating out helps your weight as much as your budget.
+Eating out hurts your weight as much as your budget.
 Sometimes this is achieved by simply planning meals ahead.

 Step on a scale every day.
 Awareness might be the single most important factor for keeping the weight off.
 I know when I am getting close to my "weight ceiling" because I weigh myself every morning.